Danish-Jamil-01/Danish-Jamil-01/README.md

 - 👋 Hi, I’m Danish Jamil.
 - 👀 I’m interested in AI and App development.
 - 🌱 I’m currently learning ML and DL.
-- 📫 How to reach me Email - danishja10@gmail.com.
+- 📫 How to reach me at danishja10@gmail.com.

 <!---
 Danish-Jamil-01/Danish-Jamil-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.